 To determine this, we’ll sketch the first few stages of a process by which the integers are imagined as “generated” out of each other.
 This thought-experiment is based on John Conway’s in On Numbers and Games and on Donald Knuth’s exposition of Conway’s notions, in which numbers are imagined as being born discretely, one at a time.
 Conway’s constructions take us very quickly to the infinitieth step and well beyond.
-We, however, will stay well within the finite.
+We, however, will stay safely within the finite.
 We are after a different phenomenon.

 The integers will generate each other by a specific mechanism.
 Each element [N] of the series is entitled to have precisely N “links” to other elements of the series.
 We will see that this produces an interesting pattern.